stephengold/Wes/README.md

    + using Bash:  `./gradlew build`
    + using Windows Command Prompt:  `.\gradlew build`

-After a successful build, new jars will be found in `WesLibrary/build/libs`.
+After a successful build,
+Maven artifacts will be found in `WesLibrary/build/libs`.

-You can also install the library artifact to your local Maven cache:
+You can install the Maven artifacts to your local cache:
  + using Bash:  `./gradlew :WesLibrary:publishToMavenLocal`
  + using Windows Command Prompt:  `.\gradlew :WesLibrary:publishToMavenLocal`